klahrich/chiefhustler/content/diary/contrarian-investment-strategies.md

 ### The 2006-2008 Housing Bubble and Market Crash

 As for Professor Fama and his colleagues, did this experience shake their belief that volatility is the only measure of risk or that the market is efficient?
 Apparently not.
-In 2007, with mortgage-backed security prices already dropping rapidly, Fama said in an interview, "The worls 'bubble' drives me nuts," and went on to explain why people could trust housing market values.
+In 2007, with mortgage-backed security prices already dropping rapidly, Fama said in an interview, "The word 'bubble' drives me nuts," and went on to explain why people could trust housing market values.
 "Housing markets are less liquid, but people are very careful when they buy houses...The bidding process is very detailed."